Literature: Red Army

 - Loads and Loads of Characters: To humanise this cataclysm, the author has us experience it alongside dozens of the individuals caught up in it.
 And you know what?
 It works.

-- Million Mook March: Comprehensively averted.
+- Million Mook March: Averted.
 The NATO armies are expecting a Zerg Rush: the battle plan they get is an astute, intricate and strenuously thought-out plan.
 And it all happens very, very fast.

 - More Dakka: NATO’s talent for dakka causes some sleepless nights for the Soviet commanders.
 For their men, too, come to think of it.